You must switch from nPB NOW!

 Propyl Bromide (nPB) is also known as solvent 1-bromopropane, is a solvent commonly used in the cleaning and degreasing process for the aerospace, precision engineering, medical, optical and electronic industries.

 nPB is registered as a Substance of Very High Concern (SVHC) under REACH (Registration, Evaluation, Authorisation and Restriction of Chemicals), which regulates the supply and use of chemicals in Europe.

-SVHC are substances can have serious consequences; in this case, ‘toxic for reproduction’ and as such nPB has been placed on Annex XIV whereby companies have to seek authorisation for usage from the EC.
+SVHC are substances which can have serious consequences; in this case, ‘toxic for reproduction’ and as such nPB has been placed on Annex XIV whereby companies have to seek authorisation for usage from the EC.

-After 4 July 2020 the use of nPB is banned, unless you have been granted an exemption by January 2019.
-Please note: all exemptions are only granted for short periods of time, therefore replacements will still need to be sourced.
+On the 4 July 2020 the use of nPB was banned, unless you were granted an exemption in January 2019.
+Please note: all exemptions were only granted for short periods of time, therefore replacements will still need to be sourced.

 Choose Fraser Technologies to help switch from nPB